CUC Affiliate Partnerships

 • Access to CUC communication mechanisms (postings to listserves, congregational mailings, etc;)

-• Referrals to CUC Staff other volunteer resources;
+• Referrals to CUC Staff and other volunteer resources whe appropriate;

 • Access to the CUC calendar and participation in CUC events (e.g. access to meeting/display facilities at Fall Gatherings and national conferences).